-Celtic v Heart of Midlothian
+Celtic beat Hearts to all but secure title

 Goal!

 Goal!
-Celtic 0, Heart of Midlothian 1.
-Ellis Simms (Heart of Midlothian) left footed shot from the centre of the box to the top left corner.
-Assisted by Liam Boyce.
+Celtic 4, Heart of Midlothian 1.
+Giorgos Giakoumakis (Celtic) right footed shot from the centre of the box to the bottom right corner.
+Assisted by James Forrest.

 Post update

 Attempt blocked.
-Liam Boyce (Heart of Midlothian) left footed shot from outside the box is blocked.
-Assisted by Peter Haring.
+Liel Abada (Celtic) left footed shot from the centre of the box is blocked.

 Post update